Discovery Home & Health (British and Irish TV channel)

 Discovery Home & Health was a British and Irish television satellite and cable channel.
 It was launched on 1 July 2000 as part of the Discovery Channel's bouquet of channels, as Discovery Health, following a similar format to the American channel of the same name.

 It was rebranded on 7 May 2005 to its current name, and relaunched as a female oriented lifestyle channel.
 This coincided with the relaunch of Discovery Home & Leisure as Discovery Real Time, a male oriented channel.
+In the same month, a timeshift service - Discovery Home & Health +1, began test operations on Sky and fully launched on the 23rd.

 On 30 April 2013, Discovery Home & Health received a new look, following the closure of Discovery Real Time and Discovery Travel & Living, and began broadcasting in widescreen, the last of Discovery's UK channels to do so.
 Some programming from the closed channels was transferred over to Home & Health.
 At the same time the channels also moved into Real Time's old EPG slots on Sky and did so on Virgin Media on 7 May 2013.

 The network was superseded by the streaming platform Discovery+, which effectively carries all of its content, and it was discontinued with immediate effect on 6 January 2021, the same fate which befell Discovery Shed.